Date: 31 Jan 2024

 • Operations plan: Who will run the mobile business?
 How do you plan to turn a profit?

 • Marketing and sales plan: How will you market the business?
 What marketing channels do you prioritize and why?
 What does your sales strategy look like?
+Consider using sales CRM software to streamline and automate your sales process for better customer relationship management.

 • Financial plan: This is a critically important part.
 Take help from a financial expert to sort this section out for you.
 Your potential investors will pore over this part to determine if you’ve done your research right.